gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code.md

 ## Block Reference

+For a more comprehensive walkthrough of how blocks work please see the Pipelines Configurations as Code [documentation](/2.0/docs/pipelines/installation/addingexistingrepo).

+### `environment` block
 <HclListItem name="environment" requirement="optional" type="labeled-block">
 <HclListItemDescription>
 Environment blocks are used to define configurations that are applicable to a specific environment within a repository.